gspurthi/ibm-kms-migration-client/Instructions.md

 IBM® Key Protect service instances provisioned before 15 December 2017 are running on a legacy infrastructure that is based on Cloud Foundry.
 To enable fine-grained access control with Cloud IAM and other service improvements, we recommend that teams migrate their Key Protect keys into a newly provisioned instance of Key Protect.

-Use this utility to migrate your existing encryption keys into a new Key Protect service instance, so you can benefit from the latest IBM Cloud platform features and security improvements for the service.
+Use this utility to migrate your existing encryption keys into a new Key Protect service instance, so that you may take advantage of the latest IBM Cloud platform functionalities, enhanced security, and expanded availability of our service.

 >**Note:** This migration client requires the IBM Cloud CLI and a local environment that can run Bash shell scripts.
 To learn more about downloading the IBM Cloud CLI for your operating system, see [Installing the stand-alone IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use).